KTUH

-KTUH (90.3 MHz) is a non-commercial, student-run, listener-supported station in Honolulu, Hawaii.
-It is owned by the University of Hawaii and it broadcasts a freeform radio format.
+KTUH (90.1 MHz) is a non-commercial, student-run, listener-supported station in Honolulu, Hawaii.
+It is owned by the University of Hawaiʻi and it broadcasts a freeform radio format.
 Programming originates from studios on the campus at the University of Hawaiʻi at Mānoa.
 It runs 24 hours a day, all year round.
 The station holds periodic fundraisers on the air and also accepts donations on its website.

 KTUH has an effective radiated power (ERP) of 7,000 watts.
 The transmitter is along Telephone Road on Mount Tantalus in Honolulu.
 Programming is also heard on 95-watt FM translator K216GH on 91.1 MHz in Waialua.
 KTUH is found on Oceanic Spectrum Cable digital channel 866 for the entire state of Hawaii.

 Programming

 Shows are divided into consecutive three-hour blocks with a distinct musical theme per block.
-They are usually hosted by University of Hawaii students or, occasionally, faculty members, alumni or members of the community.
+They are usually hosted by University of Hawaiʻi students or, occasionally, faculty members, alumni or members of the community.

 As a diversified representative station in a multicultural environment, many musical genres are heard over the course of each week.
 They include Jazz, Hawaiian, Latino Sounds, Hip-Hop, Punk, Alternative Rock, Metal, Goth, Reggae, Electronic, Alternative Country, World Music and more.